 Learning the skills associated with effective communication can be a lifetime journey for any adult, so be patient and celebrate small wins with your loved one if they seem to be making progress.

 As your loved one becomes more attuned to social interactions and communicating with others, they are likely to develop friendships.
-But in order to do so, they may need to acquire the core values of being a friend.

 The skill of making friends comes down to respecting others feelings, finding common interests and maintaining contact when they are not around.
-You can break all of these things down into little objectives or daily habits for your loved one.
+You can break these things down into little objectives or daily habits for your loved one.